Checklists

 Remote Reconnaissance

-- Map company websites, social media, job posts, public records, and public photos.
+- Review company websites, social media, press releases, and public photos.

 Physical Reconnaissance